Together-Java/ModernJava/src/hash_maps/hash_functions.md

 Taking the first letter of a last name is an example of this.
 You can't reverse `M` into `McQueen`, but you can take `McQueen` and know to look in the bucket labeled `M`.

+We need hash functions to decide what "filing cabinet" a thing should go in.